 Showstopper!
 The Improvised Musical – Suitable for all but may contain PG moments

-The Woman In Black – Suitable for all ages although we feel it would leave anyone under 11 completely traumatised!
+The Woman In Black – Suitable for all ages although it is very scary!

 Young Frankenstein – (PG)

 Rules and regulations